steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 ## 4. Build Handlers to responsd to them

-In the previous part, we defined the route to filter user request.
+In the previous part, we defined the route to filter user requests.
 We will define how to handle them by builidng **hello_handler.rs**

 It will be similar to this.